 A Bachelor of Science in Nursing (BSN) degree prepares students for a critically important, well-paid and secure career.
 It also allows broader advancement opportunities since some positions are open only to nurses with a minimum of a bachelor's degree.
 Careers may include advancement to positions in management or clinical education.
-The JCC/U of M Bachelor of Science in nursing program allows students to enroll and complete the first segment of a baccalaureate nursing program at JCC and complete the remaining four to five terms at the University of Michigan.
 Students must meet the admission requirements to JCC and the U of M School of Nursing, which requires a 3.0 cumulative GPA in all prior college experience.
 The program is competitive with a limited number of spaces available annually.
-For more information contact: Office of Nursing Admissions at 517.796.8424.
+The JCC/U of M Bachelor of Science in nursing program allows students to enroll and complete the first two years of the baccalaureate nursing program at JCC and then transfer with junior status directly to the University of Michigan.
+Students will be awarded an associate in health studies upon completing the required courses at JCC.
+Students are eligible to sit for the nursing licensure exam (NCLEX-RN) at the completion of the BSN degree at U of M. For more information contact: Office of Nursing Admissions at 517.796.8424.